 Short summary name: "Elderly Agricultural Community"

 The neighborhood is predominantly characterized by an older population, with a significant concentration of males and females aged 55 and above.
 In particular, the number of male and female residents aged 75 to 84 is strikingly high.
-This elderly population has an above-average ability to speak other Indo-European languages, particularly among seniors.
+The senior population has an above-average ability to speak other Indo-European languages.
 There is a considerable presence of White residents, while other racial and ethnic groups, such as Black or African American, American Indian and Alaska Native, Asian, Hispanic or Latino, and those of two or more races, are notably underrepresented.

 The area has a notable number of residents with lower levels of education, particularly those who have completed 9th through 12th grade without obtaining a diploma.
 Additionally, there is a high concentration of residents with a GED or alternative credential, as well as those with some college experience but without a degree.